top of page

 A select number of not-in-competition student and professional films are featured each year for exposure and acknowledgment of their work, mentoring purposes, and professional networking opportunities.

-In-Competition Requirements:
+In-Competition Requirements

-1. Film must have been completed after January 1, 2023.
+1. Film must have been completed after January 1, the year before the festival.

 2. Filmmaker must have clearance and permission to use all copyright protected music and any images used in the film.